LukePappa/Ourism/text.md

-Attunement to the divine essence of existence is my true purpose.
+I may attune myself to the divine essence of existence through contemplative prayer.